All the Answers You Seek, In One Place

 What is your cancellation policy?

 I believe it is important for us to respect each other's time.
 Unlike many medical providers who double-book appointments, when you schedule a session with me that time is reserved just for you.
 I therefore require 24-hour notice to cancel or reschedule any sessions.
+You will be charged the full session fee of $115 for any missed sessions or sessions canceled with less than 24 hour notice.
 Please see Informed Consent for Treatment/Policies and Procedures located on the "Forms" page on my website for exceptions to this policy.

 What if I can't make it to my session because of the weather?
 What if I'm sick?